 Many studies state that ageing can be a very prominent factor for blemishes amongst people over 50 years of age.
 However, people below 50 may even have age spots which result from hyperpigmentation.

 Blemishes that occur due to ageing are categorized into 3 different types -

 - Liver spots or age spots – These types of blemishes are characterized by flat brown spots on your skin, which are usually harmless.
 Liver spots occur after excessive sun exposure or any other types of ultraviolet rays.

 - Purpura - Purpura occurs when small blood vessels called capillaries burst and leak blood into the skin.
 This results in red spots on the skin which later turns into brown and purple.

 - Seborrheic Keratoses - These blemishes usually appear as pale, black, or brown growth on the back, shoulders, chest, or face.
 However, until now their root cause is unknown.

-If you frown more and smile less then it is time to break up with stress.
+If you tend to frown more often and smile less then it is high time to break up with stress.
 You should know that by being stressed you are creating more problems for your skin.
-This question might strike in your head that how does stress cause acne.
-Here we want to reveal scientific facts to your knowledge.
-A study conducted by the Stanford University School of Medicine has found that stress during exams in students not only worsened up the acne flare-up but also caused blemishes on the face.
+This question might strike in your head how stress causes acne.
+A study conducted by the Stanford University School of Medicine has found that stress during exams in students not only worsened the acne flare-up but also caused blemishes on the face.